erichosick/erichosick.github.com/_posts/2014-10-15-design-mechanisms-and-maps.md

   />
 </form>

-Go to the console (in chrome: View->Developer->Javascript Console) and checkout m (just type m return).
+Go to the console (in chrome: View->Developer->Javascript Console) and checkout the mechanisms library m: just type m return to see what is available).

 ## Map Examples

-Mapping "calls a defined callback function (policy) on each element of an array, and returns an array that contains the results"."
+Mapping "calls a defined callback function on each element of an array, and returns an array that contains the results".

 Traditionally, this is done in Javascript as follows: